OctopusDeploy/docs/docs/administration/authentication-providers/active-directory-authentication.md

 ## Integrated authentication {#ActiveDirectoryauthentication-Integratedauthentication}

-The easiest way to sign in when using Active Directory is to click the *sign in with your Microsoft Windows account* link.
+The easiest way to sign in when using Active Directory is to click the *Sign in with a domain account* link.

 ![](/docs/images/3048127/5865886.png)